dsccommunity/dsccommunity.org/content/guidelines/administration.md

 connected to it to easily manage maintainers.
 See the section [Repository Maintainer Team](#repository-maintainer-team) on how to create this team.

-1. Browse to repository access page; https://github.com/dsccommunity/{repository_name}/settings/access.
+1. Browse to repository access page: https://github.com/dsccommunity/{repository_name}/settings/access.
 1. Click on _Invite teams or people_.
 1. In the searchbox write the repository name, e.g. `PasswordPolicyDsc`.
 1. Click on the organization team name to add it (the team name shows as